ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/10_overview.rst

 ---------------

 This tutorial is a guide on how to configure a simulation.
-  * Scenario Simulation: by changing the configuration files .
+  * Scenario Simulation: by changing the configuration files.
-  * PCM simulation: using the openPASS graphical user interface (GUI).
+  * PCM simulation: by using the openPASS graphical user interface (GUI).

 In particular, it is presented how to go through the required steps until a simulation can be run successfully.
 To enhance the guiding, there are going to be examples in every section.
-It is important to mention that openPASS is still in progress and some plugins and options have not been fully implemented yet.
+It is important to mention that openPASS is still in progress and e. g. some plugins and options have not been fully implemented yet.

 Interaction GUI and Framework